apache/iotdb/Readme.md

 # Quick Start

 This short guide will walk you through the basic process of using IoTDB.
-For a more-complete guide, please visit our website’s [Document Part](http://tsfile.org/document).
+For a more-complete guide, please visit our website's [Document Part](http://tsfile.org/document).

 ## Build